-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Students receive their marked coursework with feedback within three weeks of the submission deadline and in time for exam revision.
 A general pro-forma is completed, covering errors/issues that were identified during the marking process, and produced as formal examination feedback.